brycie-boy/The_Cosmos/Digestion.md

 Proto notes assist my working memory. here i make sure that my working memory does not fill up with too many thoughts

+The mind is a muscle, if it is under exerted, then one never developes the disipline to think.
+If it is over exerted, then the mind has no time to recover and the results are just as bad.
+In order to prevent over exertion of my mind, if i get stuck within a certain note, i will switch  to writing another note and come back to the previous note later with a refreshed mind.

 Liquid stage

 ##### 3. ☀️ Main-Sequence Note